 The US economy, with a GDP of more than $16 trillion, and a population of over 317 million, offers investors extraordinary attractions and many possible locations.
 The United States has a lucrative and open consumer market of over 317 million Americans, as well as access via free trade agreements to about 425 million more customers for goods and services that are produced in the United States.

 The American work force is well-educated, productive, innovative, and mobile, and the United States has the flexibility through the American educational system to fashion training programs for the jobs of today and tomorrow.
 The United States also has the world’s best university system, one that hosts and spins off research and development (R&D) programs that contribute to the country’s strong R&D activities.

 Innovation is part of America’s DNA.
 Creating intellectual property is encouraged and the results are well-protected.
 The American political system is a stable democracy and the legal system is transparent and predictable, all of which helps ensure that business investments are safe.

 The American economy has robust supply chains for manufacturing.
 The infrastructure spanning this large country works well and is also poised for new investment for further expansion and modernization.

 With a land area that is the third largest in the world and encompasses an abundance of resources, a varied geography, and several climate zones, the United States offers investors a broad range of possible locations for investment.

-The World’s Largest Economy and Most Attractive Consumer Market
+The World’s Most Attractive Consumer Market